Food-Ashur-s/Food-Ashurs-Full-App/README.md

 ## Current Version (0.0.1)
 * The Current version of this application is designed to create, read, update, and delete data that is used to select food for clients, depending on what they choose
 * This API was designed to be extensible, so that multiple match types and data sources can be supported in future installments
+* The user can be abel to use the app depend on the role and dor that we used fetch method.

 - Application Repository: [https://github.com/Food-Ashur-s/Food-Ashurs-Full-App/tree/master]
 __________________________________________________________________________________________________